-Tennessee is one of five states that does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
+Tennessee does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
 When a state doesn’t have a minimum wage, then the federal rate applies.
 Tennessee also doesn’t have an overtime law, so federal overtime rules apply.

 Are there plans to institute a minimum wage in Tennessee?

 There are no current plans to implement a state minimum wage in Tennessee, but there’s been some conversation about it.

 In March of 2022, Sen. Sara Kyle (D-Memphis) introduced Senate Bill 2670.
 The bill sought a gradual Tennessee minimum wage increase to $15 from the current $7.25 per hour.
 However, the bill failed in committee.

 Will the federal minimum wage increase beyond 2023?